Felting

 (Mini-Beasts go on Safari)

-Roman Project these all made by children aged 9.
-This amazing arts week project was featured as an example of good practice between schools and museums.
+Roman inspired socks made by children aged 9.
+A highly successful arts week project which was showcased as an example of good practice between schools and museums:

-Wet-felting is the ultimate sensory process.
+Wet-felting is the ultimate sensory experience.
 You can feel the fibres change throughout the process.

-One of the hundreds of felted flower brooches made in my adult workshops in Libraries across the Midlands
+One of the hundreds of felted flower brooches made in my sessions in libraries, museums and community arts venues.

 Felting has also been a fabulous medium for creative work in HOSPITAL and HEALTHCARE SETTINGS.